-In PD for example, a multidisciplinary research team with our participation in the area C2 of the CNMPB examines the role of a-synuclein aggregation for dopaminergic dysfunction and cell death and characterizes other disease related proteins in order to develop new neuroprotective strategies.
-To that end we use AAV viral gene transfer to express different disease-associated and design mutants of a-synuclein in the nigrostriatal system of rodents and similar tools to develop new treatment strategies in PD and stroke, e.g. by viral vector or fusion-protein mediated delivery of protective molecules.
+In classical neurodegeneration research we have choosen PD as our topic.
+In this field, a multidisciplinary research team with our participation in the area C2 of the excellence cluster CNMPB examines the role of a-synuclein aggregation for dopaminergic dysfunction and cell death and characterizes other disease related proteins in order to develop new neuroprotective strategies.

+In all our model systems we use AAV-mediated viral gene transfer to express different disease-or de-/regeneration associated genes as research tools and also as potential therapeutic factors to manipulate the respective molecular events in vitro and in vivo.
+To that end, we have e.g. developed regulatory elements that allow a controlled gene expression in complex in vivo models.